kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

 ## Measuring objects:

-I give myself the challenge to draw one of the earrings we use
+I give myself the challenge to draw one of the earrings used for Cow identification in UniLaSalle:

 <img src="../../images/week03/photo_0.jpg" alt="photo_0" width="45%"/>
 <img src="../../images/week03/photo_1.jpg" alt="photo_1" width="45%"/>

 ## Image compression and improvement with InkScape:

+I used Inkscape to crop, scale and compress all images shown in this assignment page.

 <img src="../../images/week03/inkscape_1.jpg" alt="photo_0" width="45%"/>
 <img src="../../images/week03/inkscape_2.jpg" alt="photo_0" width="45%"/>